tuongphantrue/house-price-emailer/README.md

 # Hanoi House/Land Price Emailer (runs on GitHub Actions, no local computer needed)

-Emails you house/land prices for Hanoi by district (quận) and rural district (huyện), pulled from up to 10 independent sources, automatically via GitHub's free scheduled-workflow runners.
+Emails you house/land prices for Hanoi by district (quận) and rural district (huyện), pulled from 6 independent, verified sources, automatically via GitHub's free scheduled-workflow runners.

 ## Important: read this before relying on it

-Gold prices have a clean daily aggregator site with one simple table per seller. **Hanoi housing prices don't have a real equivalent.** There's no public site that publishes a clean, structured, frequently-updated table split out by property type (house vs. apartment vs. land) the way giavang.org does for gold sellers.
-On top of that, some real estate sites front their pages with Cloudflare-style protection that blocklists GitHub Actions' shared runner IPs outright (confirmed via testing: a flat `403 Forbidden` on every single request, regardless of headers - that's an IP-range block, not a markup problem, and no amount of header-tweaking fixes it).
+Gold prices have a clean daily aggregator site with one simple table per seller. **Hanoi housing prices don't have a real equivalent.** Most Vietnamese real estate sites are raw listing boards (individual asking prices, no computed average), some front their pages with Cloudflare-style protection that blocklists GitHub Actions' shared runner IPs outright (confirmed via testing: a flat `403 Forbidden` on every single request, regardless of headers), and at least one genuinely good source (guland.vn) explicitly disallows automated access in its `robots.txt` - respected here on principle, not worked around.

-Given that, this script hedges hard: it tries **10 independent sources**, and treats every one of them as fully expendable - if a source errors, gets blocked, or its page structure doesn't match what the parser expects, it's silently left out of that run's email.
+Given that, this script treats every source as fully independent and expendable - if a source errors, gets blocked, or its page structure doesn't match what the parser expects, it's silently left out of that run's email.
 No error placeholders, no partial-failure noise - just whatever sources actually came through, each in its own clearly labeled section, with a footer listing which ones made it in.
 If literally none come through, no email gets sent at all rather than sending an empty one.

 1. **Mogi.vn** ([gia-nha-dat](https://mogi.vn/gia-nha-dat)) - one blended
    average price/m² per district (house + land together), with a